Skip to content

 This report also outlines the Young Writers programme’s ambition to continue to explore innovative programmatic approaches aimed at reconnecting children and young people with the creative elements that transform writing into a pleasurable personal practice.

-Read our latest research on children and young people's writing in 2023 Discover more about Young Writers
+Read our latest research on children and young people's writing Discover more about Young Writers

 Back to top